kimrs/AstroMedica/README.md

 To summarize, by leveraging interfaces, we were able to express variability in our `Patient` class, improving the clarity of our code and eliminating unnecessary null checks.
+Use the command `git checkout step/3-leveraging-interfaces` to see these modifications in all their glory.

 # Representing Optional Data Explicitly
 The use of null to signify optional or unprovided data by a user is common.
 However, this approach can lead to ambiguity and unnecessary